mrazomej/antibiotic_landscape/code/processing/beta-rhvae_jointlogencoder_simpledecoder_iwasawa_mcmc/rm_trajectories/v01/README.md

 ## Notes

-This is the first test of removing trajectories from the training data.
-The objective will be to predict the removed trajectories.
+- This is the first test of removing trajectories from the training data.

+- The centroids are computed from the training data.
+The validation data is not used to compute the centroids.

-This training regime includes a large leapfrog step and twice as many steps (from 5 to 10).
+- This training regime includes a large leapfrog step and twice as many steps (from 5 to 10).